quorumcontrol/tupelo-docs/tutorials/notebook.md

 ## The Tupelo WASM SDK
 Before we build anything, we need to add the Tupelo WASM SDK to our application's dependency set.
-Edit the new `package.json` file in your favorite editor and add a new dependency set containing only the `tupelo-wasm-sdk` library:
+Edit the new `package.json` file in your favorite editor and add a new dependency set containing the `tupelo-wasm-sdk` library:

 In file `notebook/package.json`:
 ```json